The Undergraduate Handbook

 Two established Tennessee state legislative internship programs may be of interest to political science majors.
 The Tennessee State Legislative Internship Program is an officially sponsored program of the Tennessee General Assembly and is open to students enrolled in any Tennessee college or university.
 In addition, the University of Tennessee Alumni Association

 Legislative Internship Program selects several legislative interns each year.
 Internships are full-time during the legislative session, and require residency in Nashville during the session.
 Each intern is paid a fixed stipend during the internship.
 Both programs require that students be either juniors or seniors.
 Information and applications for both programs are distributed early in the fall semester of each academic year.
-For information about either of these programs, contact Dr. David Folz at dfolz@utk.edu.
+For information about either of these programs, contact Dr. Pat Freeland at pfreelan@utk.edu.

 Department Sponsored Internships